History

 Looking Forward

-Guided by its founding mission, JASRI remains committed to honoring the past while fostering meaningful connections for the future.
+Guided by its founding mission, JASRI honors the past while fostering meaningful connections for the future.
 As global and local communities evolve, JASRI’s work continues to celebrate cultural diversity, historical awareness, and international friendship — ensuring the legacy of Commodore Perry and the spirit of cross‑cultural exchange remain alive and thriving.